yjh0410/RT-ODLab/models/detectors/rtcdet/README.md

 - For the backbone, we ... (not sure)
 - For training, we train RTCDet series with 300 epochs on COCO.
-- For data augmentation, we use the large scale jitter (LSJ), Mosaic augmentation and Mixup augmentation, following the YOLOX.
+- For data augmentation, we use the large scale jitter (LSJ), Mosaic augmentation and Mixup augmentation, following the YOLOv8.
 - For optimizer, we use AdamW with weight decay 0.05 and base per image lr 0.001 / 64,.
 - For learning rate scheduler, we use Linear decay scheduler.